Former Penn State athletic director has cancer

 PITTSBURGH Former Penn State University Athletic Director Tim Curley, who faces perjury charges stemming from the child sex abuse scandal that has rocked the school, is suffering from lung cancer, his family said on Wednesday.

-A malignant cancerous tumor was discovered in June 2010 and half of Curley's lung was removed, his family said in a statement.
-The statement said he had not undergone chemotherapy or radiation, but did not elaborate.
+A malignant cancerous tumor was discovered in June 2010, and half of Curley's lung was removed, his family said in a statement.
+They said he has not undergone chemotherapy or radiation, but did not elaborate.

 Sandusky, who has maintained his innocence, faces 52 charges stemming from accusations by 10 men who say he molested them as juveniles over a 15-year period.
 No date has been set for his trial, and he is under house arrest.